PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part5-Training-Neural-Net.md

   return(bankModel)
   ```

 3. Before we test our neural network, let's run the training and see what happens.
-Execute your new function from the command line:
+Execute your new function from the __console__:
   ```R
   trainBankModel()
   ```